frantic0/frantic0/README.md

 I'm Francisco Bernardo, I'm interested in human-computer interaction design, acoustics, computational audio and music systems.

-- 🔭 Currently I'm a postdoc in Computer Science at University College London, UK.
-I work on ultrasonic phased arrays and acoustic metamaterials for novel interfaces at the Multi-Sensory-Devices group.
+- 🔭 I work on ultrasonic phased arrays and acoustic metamaterials for novel interfaces at the Multi-Sensory-Devices group, UCL, UK.

 <!--
 **frantic0/frantic0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.